drdevlin/ec-weather-js/README.md

 ## Usage

-First, fetch weather data for a certain station from Environment Canada's RSS feed.
-This will provide XML data, so parse as text.
+First, fetch weather data for a certain station from Environment Canada's [XML weather data](https://dd.weather.gc.ca/citypage_weather/xml/), and parse as text.

 (This library does not fetch data.)